No sound, video or digital recordings or photographs may be made of any part of the Festival.

-- Each entry is to be made on separate entry form.
-Special entry forms must be used for the Ballet Section; Ballet forms from Mrs. Everson.
+- Each paper entry is to be made on a separate entry form or entered on-line.
+Special entry forms must be used for the Ballet and Stage Dance Section – forms available from Mrs. Everson.
 Entry forms can be photocopied or downloaded from the website www.derbyartsfestival.co.uk.

 - DETAILS OF OWN CHOICE TEST PIECES MUST BE GIVEN ON THE ENTRY FORM.
 WHERE THE OFFICIAL ACCOMPANIST IS REQUIRED, COPIES OF OWN CHOICE PIECES MUST BE SENT WITH THE ENTRY FORM.
 IN ADDITION, A COPY FOR THE ADJUDICATOR MUST BE HANDED IN BEFORE THE CLASS COMMENCES.
-Hymn Books need not be sent in advance — to avoid the cost of postage — but MUST be provided on the day.
+Hymn Books need not be sent in advance – to avoid the cost of postage – but MUST be provided on the day.
 The standard of ‘Own Choice’ test pieces will be taken into consideration.
 Each copy MUST be marked with the performer’s name and class number.

 - The qualifying dates for age limits are set out at the beginning of each section.